 Mineral water is sourced from “termas,” created from volcanos.
 Small villages have dispensaries where locals can fill up their water jugs.
 Some of the minerals are known to aid in bone health.

-Meat is eaten as an accessory
+Meat is eaten in small portions

 Pork is popular because it’s the most ancient consumed meat.
-It’s naturally cured, aged and free from hormones and preservatives.
+It’s naturally cured, aged, and free from hormones and preservatives.

 Italian soup – a secret to Italian longevity